 Ann: I'd love to be involved in app startups but I have a growing interest in upcoming technology such as drones and 3D printing.

 Carole: I’m most interested in using tech as a tool to achieve goals.
 I’m passionate about preserving ancient knowledge, the way we used to do things before we all moved to cities, such as growing edibles, knitting… and technology can most certainly do that.
 I’m also equally passionate to use technology to inspire people to live with a smaller footprint.
-I love minimalism and optimizing living spaces!
+I love minimalism and optimising living spaces!

 Hannah: I'm really curious about robotics.
 I started playing with arduinos, making LEDs light up and trying to work with sensors.
 I think the next natural step is making things move with robots.